Nikon D750 vs Panasonic GX80

 Studio photographers will appreciate that the Nikon D750 (unlike the GX80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GX80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D750 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D750 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D750 was succeeded by the Nikon D780.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D750 and GX80 can be found, respectively, in the Nikon D750 Manual (free pdf) or the online Panasonic GX80 Manual.

 So how do things add up?
 Is the Nikon D750 better than the Panasonic GX80 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.